stang91/password-gen/README.md

 to devise a plan to through these faces from ciruclating into my meme gods friends' hands.

-Therefore, if I evr want a piece of mind and don't want my stupid face to cirulate around them, I must create this password generate.
+Therefore, if I ever want a piece of mind and don't want my stupid face to cirulate around them, I must create this password generate.

 So with the advent of this divine password generator that